muttoni/blog/_posts/2021-01-19-The-Tale-Of-A-Markdown-Bug.md

 toc: false
 badges: false
 layout: post
-description: Headings or subheadings randomly not working in markdown?
-There's a reason, and here's how to fix it.
-In this post I recount an evil markdown bug that took me way too much time to fix.
+description: Headings or subheadings randomly not rendering in markdown?
+Read on.
+In this post I recount an insidious markdown bug that took me way too much time to fix.
 categories: [misc]
 keywords: markdown, headings not working, subheadings not working, markdown subheadings bug, non-breaking space, nbsp, md
 title: The Tale of a Markdown Bug